News

 Target Group

-We attach particular importance to applicants being able to apply their skills in the field of data science specifically to foreign policy issues.
-With their professional and methodological background, the fellows support the piloting of innovative approaches in the analysis, advice and communication of foreign policy in cooperation with DGAP experts.
+We find it particularly important that applicants are able to apply their skills in the field of data science specifically to foreign policy issues.
+With their professional and methodological background, the fellows support the piloting of innovative approaches to the analysis, application, and communication of foreign policy in cooperation with DGAP experts.

 The Young DGAP Fellowship aims to promote diversity in policy advice and design and to involve underrepresented groups in this field.
-We particularly encourage people with a history of migration, disabilities and first-generation academics to apply.
+We particularly encourage people with a migrant background, disabilities, and first-generation academics to apply.

-Membership in the Young DGAP is not a prerequisite for participation.
+Membership in Young DGAP is not a prerequisite for participation.

 The objective of the fellowship is to develop a framework for quantifying and analyzing international relations in cyberspace, with a specific focus on measuring the success of norms in this domain and understanding why some are more effective than others.
 This will be achieved by observing various variables, identifying correlations and trends, and creating predictive models.
 The collected data will be presented in a visual and accessible manner to help policymakers navigate this complex field.
 This deep, data-driven understanding of successful cyber norms will offer valuable insights for designing and implementing more effective strategies in the future, ultimately enhancing global cybersecurity efforts.